1Gokul/1gokul.github.io/_posts/2020-07-17-Weapon-Equipping-Drawing-Sheathing.md

 ---
 layout: posts
 title: "Weapon Sheathing and Drawing"
+categories: "MedievalCombat"
 ---

 ## MedievalCombatProject

-When the Player presses the R key, the Character changes into *Combat Mode*, which makes them ready for combat.
+When the Player presses the **R** key, the Character changes into *Combat Mode*, which makes them ready for combat.

 If the Character has a Weapon equipped, pressing **R** would toggle Sheathing and Drawing the Weapon.
 If no Weapon was equipped, the Character would be ready for melee combat.